ktos/Mokosh/README.md

 Code is prepared for the Arduino platform, currently building on version 1.8.
 Prepared only for ESP8266, tested on NodeMCU and WeMos D1 R2.

-To build a Mokosh-based application, you have to define a few compilation flags:
+To build a Mokosh-based application, you have to define a a compilation flag:
-* `ENABLE_NEOPIXEL` will enable showing errors using the NeoPixel strip,
+* `ENABLE_NEOPIXEL` will enable showing errors using the NeoPixel strip.
-* `DEBUG_LEVEL` will define verbosity levels for debug printing functions.

 And you have to just include the main file somewhere in the beginning of your Arduino sketch: